Brady Street

 Brady Street is a road located in Whitechapel, East London.
 It runs from Whitechapel Road in the south to Three Colts Lane, near Bethnal Green railway station, in the north.
 It was formerly known as North Street.

 Buildings

 Until the 1970s the Brady Street Dwellings stood in Brady Street.
-They were demolished and Swanley School now stands on the site.
+They were demolished and Swanlea School now stands on the site.

-A Sainsbury's supermarket, opened in the 1990s, stands opposite Durward Street and has a multi-storey car park.
+A Sainsbury's supermarket, opened in the 1990s, stands opposite Durward Street.

 At the head of the street is the Idea Store, a £12m development opened in 2006.
 Somerford Street and other roads on the Collingwood Estate are off Brady Street.